Morris Minor: Minor "Series MM"

 The Series MM type Minor was produced from late 1948 until early 1953.
 It included a pair of four-seat saloons, two-door and (from 1950) a four-door, and a convertible four-seat Tourer.
 The front torsion bar suspension shared its design with the larger Morris Oxford MO, as was the almost-unibody construction.
-Although the Minor was originally designed to accept a flat-4 engine, late in the development stage it was replaced by a 918 cc side-valve inline-four engine, little changed from that fitted in the early 1930s Morris Minor and Morris 8, with a bore of 57 mm but with the stroke of 90 mm and not 83 mm, and producing 27.5 hp and 39 lb.ft of torque.
+Although the Minor was originally designed to accept a flat-4 engine, late in the development stage it was replaced by a 918 cc side-valve straight-four engine, little changed from that fitted in the early 1930s Morris Minor and Morris 8, with a bore of 57 mm but with the stroke of 90 mm and not 83 mm, and producing 27.5 hp and 39 lb.ft of torque.
 The engine pushed the Minor to just 64 mph but delivered 40 mpgimp.
 Brakes were four-wheel drums.

 Early cars had a painted section in the centre of the bumpers to cover the widening of the production car from the prototypes.
 This widening of 4 in is also visible in the creases in the bonnet.
 Exports to the United States began in 1949 with the headlamps removed from within the grille surround to be mounted higher on the wings to meet local safety requirements.
 In 1950 a four-door version was released, initially available only for export, and featuring from the start the headlamps faired into the wings rather than set lower down on either side of the grille.
 The raised headlight position became standard on all Minors in time for 1951.
 From the start, the Minor had semaphore-type turn indicators, and subsequent Minor versions persisted with these until 1961.
 An Autocar magazine road test in 1950 reported that these were "not of the usual self-cancelling type, but incorporate[d] a time-basis return mechanism in a switch below the facia, in front of the driver".
 It was all too easy for a passenger hurriedly emerging from the front passenger seat to collide with and snap off a tardy indicator "flipper" that was still sticking out of the B-pillar, having not yet been safely returned by the time-basis return mechanism to its folded position.
 Another innovation towards the end of 1950 was a water pump (replacing a gravity dependent system), which permitted the manufacturer to offer an interior heater "as optional equipment".
+The car featured a split windscreen until 1956.
+Later this would give these earlier models the nickname 'Splitty'.

 When production of the first series ended, just over a quarter of a million had been sold, 30% of them the convertible Tourer model.

 A 918 cc-engined tourer tested by the British magazine The Motor in 1950 had a top speed of 58.7 mph and could accelerate from 0–50 mph in 29.2 seconds.
 However, the 918 cc engine did 0–60 mph in 50+ seconds.
 A fuel consumption of 42 mpgimp was recorded.
 The test car cost £382 including taxes.